Nilmrots/BootstrapButEvenEasier/README.md

+# Bootstrap for Dummies

+Make a website without any HTML knowledge.
+Just write a text file with what you want on the website, run the Python file, and you have a Bootstrap website.
+This project was made based on the Bootstrap template "Freelancer".

+## How to format the request.txt file

+Write your website's title on the first line.

+Skip a line, then write the names of your section headings on consecutive lines.

+Skip a line, then write the name of the image file you want to appear at the top of your website.
+(Make sure you also put the image file in the same folder as index.html before running the website.)

+Skip a line, then write the big title text that you want below the image .

+Skip a line, then write any number of lines to be in smaller text below the large text.
+(If you want a line break, use "\n".)

+Skip a line, then write any number of lines to be in the body of the first section.

+Skip a line, then write the section section, and continue doing this until you are done with all of the sections.

+## After this point: original readme file from the Freelancer template

 # [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)

 [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) is a one page freelancer portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, and a working PHP contact form.